GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-05_cleaning.md

 ```
 We add the information from column ID and Year since we need it later for merging it with the long version of the land cover data frame.

-While column is filed in any case, let's have a look at the different entries in column B and C:
+While column is filled in any case, let's have a look at the different entries in column B and C:

 ```r
 unique(place_df[, 2])